Strengthening Your Knees

 - Weight Management: Excess weight puts additional stress on your knees.
 Maintaining a healthy weight can alleviate unnecessary pressure, reducing the risk of knee pain and conditions such as arthritis.

 - Regular Exercise: Engaging in regular physical activity strengthens the muscles around your knees, enhancing stability.
-Effective knee strengthening exercises such as squats, deadlifts, and heel raises are beneficial (Hospital for Special Surgery).
+Effective knee strengthening exercises such as squats, deadlifts, and heel raises are beneficial.

 - Proper Footwear: Wearing supportive shoes can significantly reduce the strain on your knees.
 Choose footwear that provides adequate cushioning and stability.